dhs-gov/real_fake_detection/README.md

 ## Using LLM for Explanation Generation

 Note that an LLM vision model could potentially be used to provide explanations for another model that exhibits high accuracy but does not provide explanations.
 For example, we see that Model-3 has accurately identified all images in the dataset but does not provide explanations.
-Here, we can use the results from Model-3 to inform Model-4 that an image has been determined to be Real or Fake, and instruct Model-4 to explain why.
+Here, we can use the results from Model-3 to inform an LLM vision model, Model-4, that an image has been determined to be Real or Fake, and instruct Model-4 to explain why.
 This is shown below for Image #6.

 |    | image                                                        | actual   | llm_expl                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                      |
 |---:|:----------------------------------------------------------------|:---------|:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|